aadeshkulkarni/first-issues/README.md

 ## Setting up the project locally

-Good First Issue is built using NextJs.
+FirstIssues is built using NextJs.

 To contribute new features and changes to the website, you would want to run the app locally.
 Please follow these steps: